If you are considering taking a kids yoga teacher, the one you choose is an important decision for the short term and long term.

 We’ve been a Registered Children’s Yoga School since 2012.
 And we have seen a lot of schools come and go in that time.
 We’ve stayed up to date on the most current Yoga Alliance standards and navigated our way through the pandemic.

-This is a long one, so grab a cup of tea and enjoy the read, so you can make the best decision for you when it comes to teacher training.
+This is a long one, so grab a cup of tea and enjoy the read, then make an informed decision for the kids yoga teacher training you choose.

-Here are 9 Steps to help you determine the best kids yoga teacher training for you in 2022.
+Here are 9 Steps to help you determine the best kids yoga teacher training (updated Feb.
+1, 2024)

 Step #1: Educate Yourself on the Different Levels of Certification for Children’s Yoga Teachers

-A lot of people who first decide to teach yoga don’t know what type of training they need and are surprised to find out that yoga is an unregulated industry!
+A lot of people who want to teach yoga don’t know what training they need and are surprised to find out that yoga is an unregulated industry!

 This means you can teach yoga to children or adults without a certificate.